marianaserranoc/Rapid_prototyping/evidence-log/opportunity.md

 ## USER (Owner-side)
 The owner/manager of a small, independent boutique studio running around 15–25 classes a week with a few instructors, where they personally set the schedule and watch attendance numbers class-by-class.

 *Open gap: specific on operational size, but not yet on modality (yoga/pilates off-peak dynamics likely differ from CrossFit/HIIT) or city/geography, both of which probably shape why a given slot goes empty in the first place.
-Needs narrowing once interviews start.*
+Needs narrowing once interviews start.* As a proxy, a platform called NOVA is understood to operate a comparable credit-based booking model with independent studios in Egypt — a market structurally closer to Morocco than Spain — though this is based on a reference deck rather than independently verified current operation, and no usage or performance figures are available.
+This suggests the owner profile and pain point aren't unique to this venture's assumptions, but doesn't confirm this specific mechanism works for that owner.

 ### NEED (Owner-side)
 Owners need a way to convert underfilled off-peak seats into predictable, steady attendance without resorting to discounting.